Duomo & Baptistry

 The chapel on the right was erected in 1523-26 as an ex voto for the passing of the plague.
-It houses a Martyrdom of St Donnino and Saint Hugh by Antonio Nasini/questionable? and a fragment of a Madonna with Child attributed to Lorenzo Rustici/Bartolomeo Neroni called Riccio?
+It houses a Martyrdom of St Donnino and Saint Hugh by Antonio Nasini/questionable? and a fragment of a Virgin with Child attributed to Lorenzo Rustici/Bartolomeo Neroni called Riccio?